 Physical Appearance as a Locus of Social Status

-Social stratification research has drawn on status characteristics and expectation states theory, where attractiveness is considered a diffuse status characteristic.
-According to this perspective, the general expectation states theory argues that attractive individuals are seen as “better” and “more capable” than those perceived as less attractive.
-Accordingly, physical attractiveness is similar to status characteristics such as gender, race and occupation, which hence forms the basis for unequal treatment of other people (Frevert & Walker, 2014; see also Webster & Driskell, 1983 for a review).
+Social stratification research has drawn on status characteristics and expectation-states theory, which consider attractiveness a diffuse status characteristic.
+The general expectation-states theory argues that attractive individuals are seen as “better” and “more capable” than those perceived as less attractive.
+Accordingly, physical attractiveness is similar to status characteristics such as gender, race, and occupation, which form the basis for the unequal treatment of people (Frevert & Walker, 2014; see also Webster & Driskell, 1983, for a review).

-How categorical differences are (although not always) translated into status distinctions has been more fully described in Cecilia Ridgeway’s influential theory of status beliefs.
-In her work with her colleagues she has convincingly shown how categorical differences between social groups in terms of gender, occupation, race, and so forth, are translated into social inequalities between social groups through status beliefs.
-The inequality producing mechanism of status takes place in social interactions, where cultural beliefs about which social groups are more capable and agentic are activated, contributing to discrimination and reproducing social inequalities (Correll & Ridgeway, 2006; Ridgeway, 2011, 2014; Ridgeway & Correll, 2004).
-Cultural beliefs are shared stereotypes the significance of which actualizes in social situations as people combine social categories with evaluative judgments (Ridgeway, 2011, 2014; Ridgeway & Correll, 2004).
-In the context of elections, this means that a candidate with a lower status is faced with lower performance expectation, that is, lower turnout.
-Thus, they are also less likely to be given opportunities to perform and take care of collective tasks, thus receiving lower turnout.
+How categorical differences are (although not always) translated into status distinctions has been described in more depth by Cecilia Ridgeway’s influential theory of status beliefs.
+She and her colleagues have convincingly shown how categorical differences between social groups in terms of—inter alia—gender, occupation, and race are translated into social inequalities between social groups through status beliefs.
+The inequality-producing mechanism of status takes place in social interactions, where cultural beliefs regarding which social groups are more capable and agentic are activated, contributing to discrimination and reproducing social inequalities (Correll & Ridgeway, 2006; Ridgeway, 2011, 2014; Ridgeway & Correll, 2004).
+Cultural beliefs are shared stereotypes whose significance is actualized in social situations as people combine social categories with evaluative judgments (Ridgeway, 2011, 2014; Ridgeway & Correll, 2004).
+In the context of elections, this means that candidates with lower status are faced with an expectation of lower performance, that is, lower turnout.
+Thus, they are also less likely to be given opportunities to perform and take care of collective tasks, consequently receiving fewer votes.

-It is widely recognised in stratification research that the title of an occupation per se is a strong status characteristic, contributing to the individual’s prestige and shaping his/her access to positive evaluations.
-Given that there is a long tradition in classifying occupations according prestige (Treiman, 1977), socio-economic status (Ganzeboom et al., 1992) and social class (Erikson & Goldthorpe, 1992), occupational ordering has been sometimes called the “backbone” of stratification research (Ganzeboom & Treiman, 1996, p.
+It is widely recognized in stratification research that the title of an occupation per se is a strong status characteristic, contributing to the individual’s prestige and shaping his/her access to positive evaluations.
+Given the long tradition of classifying occupations according to prestige (Treiman, 1977), socio-economic status (Ganzeboom et al., 1992), and social class (Erikson & Goldthorpe, 1992), occupational ordering has been sometimes called the “backbone” of stratification research (Ganzeboom & Treiman, 1996, p.
 202).
-Therefore, there have been several efforts towards international standardization of occupational categorizations such as the ISCO project (Ganzeboom, 2010; Ganzeboom & Treiman, 1996), but also about social class schemas, including the ESeC (Rose & Harrison, 2007) and the EseG (Meron et al., 2014) projects.
-What sociologists in the field of social stratification have, however neglected, is the physical component of occupational status.
+Therefore, several efforts have been made towards the international standardization of occupational categorizations, such as the ISCO project (Ganzeboom, 2010; Ganzeboom & Treiman, 1996), as well as social class schemas, including the European Socio-Economic Classification (ESeC) (Rose & Harrison, 2007) and the EseG (Meron et al., 2014) projects.
+What sociologists in the field of social stratification have neglected, however, is the physical component of occupational status.